lostincalibasas/Customer-Risk-Analysis/README.md

 ## Results

-You can check out the dashboards on `ChurnDashboard` and `CustomerRiskAnalysis`
+You can check out the dashboards on `ChurnDashboard.png` and `CustomerRiskAnalysis.png`